 My main research interests are in the recent history and the philosophical foundations of the modern theory of public finance.
 I studied the conceptual history of public goods and merit goods (merit wants).
-My research has focused on the contribution of Richard A. Musgrave to the modernisation of public finance and the emergence of public economics.
+My research focuses on the contribution of Richard A. Musgrave to the modernisation of public finance and the emergence of public economics.
 I compared Musgrave’s approach to public expenditures with that of other major figures of economic theory: Paul A. Samuelson and James M. Buchanan.
 I am interested in the contextual history of economics, as well as in its philosophical underpinnings, both from the ‘internal’ perspective of economic methodology, and from the perspective of political philosophy.
-I am currently starting new research projects on the principles of taxation, and on the work of Elinor Ostrom.
+I have also written on the genealogy of the concepts of consumers' sovereignty and homo œconomicus.

 I am an interdisciplinary scholar.
 I graduated in mathematics from the Université de Montréal.
 I was then elected on the student union executive committee (FAÉCUM) where I spent a year defending students' rights and interests.
 I then turned to economics and obtained a master degree from the Université de Montréal.
 Soon after, I studied history of economic thought and philosophy of economics in Paris.
 I continued my graduate studies in joint supervision between the University of Paris 1 Panthéon-Sorbonne and the University of Lausanne and obtained my PhD in economics in December 2016, after spending an academic year as a visiting student at the Centre for Philosophy of Natural and Social Science (CPNSS) at the London School of Economics.
 I was a postdoctoral assistant at the Centre Walras-Pareto at the University of Lausanne.
 In 2017, I joined the IMS at Goldsmiths, University of London as a lecturer in economics.

 In 2020, I was awarded the ESHET Young Researcher Award.